 Build & Maintain Relationships

 I guess lockdown is the perfect time to patch up old friendships and catch up with those close to home as well.
 Marty moved back home at the start of lockdown so we’ve been keeping contact via video calls and tutorials with our uni lecturer.
-Josh comes round, keeping the two metre rule, for food and obviously catching up because we haven’t physically seen each other for two months, lucky lad!
-We have a group chat with Will and Jake and regularly Snapchat and make sure that we are all coping okay daily.
+I have a group chat with Will and Jake and regularly Snapchat and make sure that we are all coping okay daily.
 I’m very grateful for those boys, especially when they’ve coped with stressed university Niamh for the best part of three years.
 I’m also surprised that they haven’t told me to shut up more, ha!

 Change Your Attitude

 Like I mentioned before, I’m even being really sloppy getting out of bed at a reasonable time.
 I was brilliant at the start of the year and I even posted about my morning and evening routine.
 I should start getting back into that routine, even if I don’t have university or work, for the next month.
 Being furloughed has made me lazier as I know I’m being paid for sitting and watching Netflix all day.
 I honestly can’t wait to get back to work as I love my job and adore my team, I miss interacting with other people.
 Don’t get me wrong, I love my parents tons but it’ll be nice to see other faces.